 The first point is that the creature's wings appear to be curved downward, like bowls, which is the opposite of how an airfoil should be shaped.
 Some skeptics describe them as shaped like canoes.
 However, I don't think we can say for sure that if a pterosaur's wing was at rest, that its membrane would not sag downward.
 Either way, there is not enough detail in the photo to make the determination that Paiva claims.
 The wing is really just a dark area in the picture.

 The second point is the symmetry of the black-and-white pattern in the two wings.
 Both Paiva and skeptics point out that all the many details are far too symmetric to be natural, while Whitcomb points to butterflies and other animals that display detailed symmetric markings.
 Paiva took Photoshop and flipped one wing and moved it next to the other.
 With the proviso that the low-res images do appear to match, they're also very different dimensionally.
-Another skeptic, Bruce Baryla (a philatelist and expert in identifying counterfeit stamps), was able to use Photoshop and get extremely close.
+Another skeptic, Bruce Baryla (a philatelist and Adobe® Photoshop expert), was able to use Photoshop and get extremely close.
 He wrote:

 If you've been to the movies, you know there's not a whole lot that's beyond digital artists; especially when they have the freedom to output at low resolution and add a bunch of obscuring aging effects to the finished image.

 Correction: An earlier version of this credited Mr. Baryla with also being expert at identifying counterfeit stamps, and he has clarified that this is not among his many skill sets. —BD